How to Sign Up Someone for Spam Texts: A Sneaky Prank Guide

 Are there any legal repercussions for spamming someone’s phone?

-Sending spam texts without consent is illegal in many places.
+You bet!
+Sending spam texts without consent is against the law in many areas.

-People who do it could face fines or other penalties.
+Those who pull these stunts might face fines or other penalties.

 How do you report spam texts to authorities?

-This helps phone companies block similar messages in the future.
+This helps phone companies block similar messages down the line.

-You can also report spam directly in most messaging apps.
+You can also report spam right in most messaging apps.

 Do any services compensate people for receiving spam texts?

-No legit services pay people for getting spam texts.
+Nope, legit services won’t pay you for receiving spam texts.